 Hyper-threading was Intel’s first attempt to bring parallel computation to consumer PCs.
 It debuted on desktop CPUs with the Pentium 4 HT back in 2002.
-The original Pentium 4 had just a single CPU core, so it could only do one thing at a time— but hyper-threading attempted to make up for that.
+The Pentium 4’s of the day featured just a single CPU core, so it could really only perform one task at a time—even if it was able to switch between tasks quickly enough that it seemed like multitasking.
+Hyper-threading attempted to make up for that.

 Thankfully, hyper-threading is now a “bonus.”
 While the original consumer processors with hyper-threading only had a single core that masqueraded as multiple cores, modern Intel CPUs now have both multiple cores and hyper-threading technology.
 Your dual-core CPU with hyper-threading appears as four cores to your operating system, while your quad-core CPU with hyper-threading appears as eight cores.
 Hyper-threading is no substitute for additional cores, but a dual-core CPU with hyper-threading should perform better than a dual-core CPU without hyper-threading.

 Originally, CPUs had a single core.
 That meant the physical CPU had a single central processing unit on it.
 To increase performance, manufacturers add additional “cores,” or central processing units.
 A dual-core CPU has two central processing units, so it appears to the operating system as two CPUs.
-A different process can be using each core at the same time.
+A CPU with two cores, for example, could run two different processes at the same time.
 This speeds up your system, because your computer can do multiple things at once.

 Unlike hyper-threading, there are no tricks here — a dual-core CPU literally has two central processing units on the CPU chip.
 A quad-core CPU has four central processing units, an octa-core CPU has eight central processing units, and so on.